 Mark Lee is, depending on the day and the hour, a management consultant, a musician, a technologist, and one of the managing editors for Overthinking It.
 He is a devoted fan of the Terminator movies and Microsoft Excel.
 Follow him on Twitter: @goestotwelve.

-John Perich's new novel, Too Hard to Handle, is available for Amazon Kindle and Barnes & Noble Nook.
+John Perich's new novel, Too Late to Run, is available for Amazon Kindle and Barnes & Noble Nook.

 Matthew Belinkie is the creator of the 40 Inspirational Speeches video and a Contributing Editor of Overthinking It.